 The Wieliczka salt mine near Krakow is a must for any visit to the Polish city.
-It’s a fantastic way to spend a few hours away from the city center.
-It’s an important part of the history of Krakow and brought a lot of wealth to the capital which in turn paid for all of those beautiful buildings in old town.
-But which entrance should you use?
-How do you get there and how much does it cost?
-Read on to find out how to visit the Wieliczka salt mines near Krakow.
+It’s a fantastic day trip from Krakow.
+It’s an important part of the history of Krakow and brought a lot of wealth, which in turn paid for all of those beautiful places to see in Krakow old town.
+But how far are the salt mines from Krakow center?
+How do you get to the Wieliczka salt mines via public transport and how much does it cost to do a day trip to the salt mines?
+Read on to find top tips on how to visit the Wieliczka salt mines near Krakow.

-You can take a taxi or Uber which will take about 25 mins and cost around 30zl.
+You can take a taxi or Uber from Krakow to the salt mines, which will take about 25 mins and cost around 30zl.
 There is also a train direct to the city of Wieliczka which takes around 30 mins.
 The bus is more frequent though running every 20 mins from a stop opposite the main station.
-The 304 bus to the salt mine costs just 4zl one way and drops you off practically outside the tourist trail.
-You can buy tickets on board.
+The 304 bus from Krakow to the salt mine costs just 4zl, one way, and drops you off practically outside the tourist trail.
+You can buy tickets for the bus to the salt mines on board.
 Just make sure to validate your ticket when you travel as there are often checks.

-The tourist route is the one most people visit.
-It’s about a 2km trail with around 800 steps in total and a lift back up to the surface.
+The tourist route is the one most popular trail in Wieliczka salt mine near Krakow.
+It’s a 2km trail with around 800 steps in total and a lift back up to the surface.
 It generally takes 2-3 hours taking in the main chambers complete with chapels, chandeliers and boating lakes.
 It’s easy going and there are special disabled routes (made when the pope was set to visit).
-Tours in various languages run every half hour or so, booking online is possible to avoid waiting in line.
+Tours are available in various languages and run every half hour or so.
+You can book the salt mine tour online here to avoid waiting in line.

 The miners route at the Shaft Regis is a lesser known attraction.
 Here you don a hard hat and harness and explore as the original miners once did.
 It’s a different part of the cave system and is much less accessible but more of an adventure.